College-of-DuPage-Lunabotics/lunabot_ros/README.md

 Next, rebuild using the same commands in step **5.
 Build the workspace**.

 ## Simulating the Robot
 The launch files have various parameters that can be set, such as changing the robot model, autonomy level, and choosing between RViz2 and Foxglove Studio for visualization.
-If you are using the parameter `visualization_type:=foxglove`, refer to the [Foxglove guide](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2/#foxglove-websocket) for connecting in the app.
+If you are using the parameter `vis_type:=foxglove`, refer to the [Foxglove guide](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2/#foxglove-websocket) for connecting in the app.
 You can import the same layout I used by choosing `Import from file...` under the `LAYOUT` menu and selecting `foxglove_layout.json` from this directory.
 A detailed list of the parameters can be found in this section [here](#parameters).

 There are two `robot_mode` options for simulating the robot: **manual** and **autonomous**.